Knowledge base

 Prerequisites

-- Have permission to manage rules: if you had been invited to the Infomaniak Web Mail app (online service ksuite.infomaniak.com/mail) to manage your address, it is possible that the Mail Service manager has revoked this right from their admin account.
+- Permission to manage rules: if you had been invited to the Mail Infomaniak Web app (online service ksuite.infomaniak.com/mail) to manage your address, it is possible that the Mail Service manager has removed this right from their admin account.

 - Check or select the email address concerned in the dropdown menu.